STK Antenna Models

 This is the frequency of the antenna.
 The antenna design frequency is independent of the operational frequency of a transmitter, receiver, or radar.
 Changing the frequency of a transmitter, receiver, or radar does not update an embedded antenna's design frequency, nor vice versa.
 The design frequency is solely used at antenna configuration time to compute the antenna size from its max gain or beamwidth settings.
 A mismatch between signal frequency and antenna design frequency typically causes performance degradation.

-Backlobe Suppression Amount of attenuation to apply to any angle in the back hemisphere.
+Backlobe Suppression Enter the amount of attenuation to apply to any angle in the back hemisphere.
 This enables you to model reduced gains due to a back plane or other type of physical construct that would hinder reception from the back side of the antenna.

 Backlobe Suppression Type